Sung-Won Yang

 He is currently a professor of cello at Yonsei University School of Music in Seoul, visiting professor in Residence at the Royal Academy of Music in London.

-He is also the artistic Director of the Festival Beethoven à Beaune, in France, and of Music in PyeongChang Festival.
+Yang is also the artistic Director of the Festival Beethoven à Beaune, in France, and of Music in PyeongChang Festival.

 He is recipient of Chevalier des Arts et des Lettres by the French government.